 Get involved with organising events, running the Junior Common Room, competing in college sports, and much more, to get the most out of your time at uni.

-We provide support for your physical, spiritual, and emotional wellbeing to help you stay happy and healthy at York.
+We provide online and face-to-face support for your physical, spiritual, and emotional wellbeing to help you stay happy and healthy at York.

 - Student support services

 Help with practical issues such as finance, housing, immigration, or any personal health issues.
 See the Student Hub.

 Access support from your Assistant Head of College or College Administrator, residential tutors, or the Junior Common Room Committee (JCRC).

 Your supervisor will encourage and support you in your studies and is there to listen and to help you with any academic issues.